Good morning Year One,

 Please remember you can rewatch the video as many times as you need to and you can go back to it when you are answering the questions.

-Click on the link below to go to the BBC Bitesize Website and start your lesson.
+Click on the link below to go straight to the activity pack.

 Follow the link to the Oak Academy website and press Start to begin the lesson.